yanka125/ITechArtLab/README.md

 It gets a url and a list of sample data which we want to scrape from some page.
 This data can be text, url or any html tag value of that page.
 Now this scrapper can find data only on website https://www.reddit.com/.
-The service saves the result to a text file named reddit-YYYYMMDD.txt.
+The service saves the result to PostgreSQL database or MongoDB database.
 ***

 ## Installation